PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

 the next state and not as a learned baseline to reduce variance of the Actor Neural-Net Model.
 A Deep Q-Network Method cannot be used for continuous action spaces.
 In DDPG Method 2 neural networks are used for actor and critic similar to a basic Actor-Critic Method.
 The Actor Neural-Net is used to approximate the optimal policy deterministically by outputting only the best action for a given state rather than probability distribution for each action.
-THe Critic Neural-Net estimates the optimal action-value function for a given state using the best-believed action outputted by the Actor Neural-Net.
+The Critic Neural-Net estimates the optimal action-value function for a given state using the best-believed action outputted by the Actor Neural-Net.
 Hence here Actor is being used as an approximate maximiser to calculate a new target value for training the Critic to estimate action-value function for that state.
-DDPG algorithm uses Replay Buffer to store and get smapled set of experience tuples and uses the concept of soft-update to update the target networks of actor and critic as explained below.
+DDPG algorithm uses Replay Buffer to store and get sampled set of experience tuples and uses the concept of soft-update to update the target networks of actor and critic as explained below.

 Soft-Update of Actor and Critic Network Weights :
 In DDPG Algorithm regular and target network weights are there for both actor and critic networks.
 Target Network Weights are updated every time-step by adding a minor percentage of regular network weights to current target network weights keeping the major part of current target network weights.
-Using this soft-update strategy for updating target netwrok weights helps a lot in accelearting learning.
+Using this soft-update strategy for updating target network weights helps a lot in accelerating learning.